gen2brain/go-fitz/README.md

 * `static` - build with static external MuPDF library (used with `extlib`)
 * `pkgconfig` - enable pkg-config (used with `extlib`)
 * `musl` - use musl compiled library

+### Notes

+The bundled libraries are built without CJK fonts, if you need them you must use the external library.

+Calling e.g. Image() or Text() methods concurrently for the same document is not supported.

 ### Example
 ```go